Fluctuations of Transverse Increments in Two-dimensional First Passage Percolation: Introduction

-\bark Since $\beta<1$ by \eqref{A2}, and because we have assumed $\sigma$ is monotonically increasing and continuous, we get that $f$ is continuous and goes to $0$ at $\infty$.
-Therefore, $f^{-1}$ is continuous, monotonically decreasing, and converges to $0$ at $\infty$.\eark
+\begin{remark} Since $\beta<1$ by \eqref{A2}, and because we have assumed $\sigma$ is monotonically increasing and continuous, we get that $f$ is continuous and goes to $0$ at $\infty$.
+Therefore, $f^{-1}$ is continuous, monotonically decreasing, and converges to $0$ at $\infty$. \end{remark}

 Now we state the result on upper bound of long-range correlations.